White Bean, Rice and Dill Soup

 - Step 2

 Add the turmeric and red-pepper flakes (if using) and cook until fragrant, about 1 minute.
 Add the rice, stir and cook for 1 minute.
-Add the beans and dill; season everything well with salt (about 1½ tablespoons) and black pepper to taste.
+Add the beans and dill; season everything well with salt (about 1½ teaspoons) and black pepper to taste.
 Stir and cook for 1 minute.

 - Step 3